New York City's 21st City Council district

 New York City's 21st City Council district is one of 51 districts in the New York City Council.
-It has been represented by Democrat Francisco Moya since 2018, succeeding fellow Democrat Julissa Ferreras.
+It has been represented by Democrat Shanel Thomas-Henry since 2026, succeeding term-limited fellow Democrat Francisco Moya.

 Geography

 District 21 is based in the Queens neighborhood of Corona, also covering parts of nearby Elmhurst, East Elmhurst, and Jackson Heights.
 LaGuardia Airport is located within the district, as is the northern half of Flushing Meadows–Corona Park (including the park's famous Unisphere).

 The district overlaps with Queens Community Boards 3, 4, and 7, and is contained entirely within New York's 14th congressional district.
 It also overlaps with the 13th and 16th districts of the New York State Senate, and with the 34th, 35th, and 39th districts of the New York State Assembly.

 Recent election results

 2025

 The 2025 New York City Council elections will be held on November 4, 2025, with primary elections occurring on June 24, 2025.